- PrintArticle Summary

 - GHB Withdrawal Symptoms and Signs, and Detoxification

-GHB withdrawal is the beginning of any treatment program for GHB addiction.
-This nervous system depressant is a popular drug among young club-goers and is also used in the treatment of narcolepsy.
-Repeated use can lead to addiction, and many people who are addicted to GHB also have addictions to other drugs or alcohol.
+GHB (gamma hydroxybutyrate) is a central nervous system depressant that is a popular drug among young club-goers.
+A pharmaceutical version (Xyrem) is also used in the treatment of narcolepsy.1 It may be abused for its sedative and euphoric effects, and bodybuilders may use it because it can promote the release of growth hormones.
+2 Repeated use can lead to dependence and addiction, and many people who abuse GHB also abuse other drugs or alcohol.

-Because GHB can be extremely dangerous, especially when used in conjunction with alcohol or other drugs, individuals with an addiction to GHB should seek out treatment as soon as possible.
+Regular use of GHB can lead to withdrawal.
+1 Because GHB withdrawal can be dangerous, especially when the person has concurrently used alcohol or other drugs, people with an addiction to GHB should seek out treatment before they detox.

 GHB Withdrawal Symptoms and Signs, and Detoxification